 Contributor Guide

-First off, thanks for taking the time to contribute!
+Thanks for taking time to contribute!

 Table of contents